Missed the Pro Bowl? Here’s what the Seahawks accomplished in the All-Star game

 - The Seahawks’ mascot, Blitz, also attended the game, wearing a double-sided jersey with 6 on the front and 54 on the back to honor Diggs and Wagner.

 - MVPs were Chargers QB Justin Herbert and Raiders defensive end Maxx Crosby, each of the AFC.
-Herbert was 7-11 for 98 yards and two touchdowns while Crosby had three pass breakups and two sacks, one of Wilson on a fourth and two at the 24 in the fourth quarter.
+Herbert was 7-11 for 98 yards and two touchdowns while Crosby had three pass breakups and two sacks, one of Wilson on a fourth-and-two at the 24 in the fourth quarter.

 - But hey, it wasn’t all bad for Wilson.
-Wilson helped the NFC win the Precision Passing competition at the Pro Bowl Skills Showdown on Thursday with a record 29 points, a performance that appeared to show that the right middle finger injured during the season is all good.
+He helped the NFC win the Precision Passing competition at the Pro Bowl Skills Showdown on Thursday with a record 29 points, a performance that appeared to show that the right middle finger injured during the season is all good.

 Wilson, at least, seemed to feel that way, tweeting afterward “Guess that finger still works.’’